If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 You can either get a camera with a mic-in jack to plug in an external microphone (something you can also do when filming with your smartphone), or you can buy a USB microphone and record the sound directly to your computer.

-It depends on the type of conditions you’re filming in, but rarely is the best position to capture sound from directly atop the camera where most microphones are located.
+It depends on the type of conditions you’re filming in, but you usually don’t want to capture sound from directly from the camera.

 Separating the recording between two devices adds the challenge of having to sync up sound and image later.